FAQs About the Christian School Foundation and How It Operates

 Q#4 – What guides the investment decisions, once the Foundation holds a school’s long-term assets?

-Q#5 – How do you expand the number of ways that donors can support the mission of the school(s) they love?
+Q#5 – How do you expand the number of ways donors can support the mission of the school(s) they love?

 Q#6 –How do you work with Movement Donors to bless our schools?